VirgilSecurity/virgil-sdk-python/Docs/quickstart.md

 ```

 ## Step 2.
 Encrypt and Sign
-The app is searching for the recipient’s public key on the Public Keys Service to encrypt a message for him.
-The app is signing the encrypted message with sender’s private key so that the recipient can make sure the message had been sent from the declared sender.
+The app is searching for all channel members' public keys on the Keys Service to encrypt a message for them.
+The app is signing the encrypted message with sender’s private key so that the recipient can make sure the message had been sent by the declared sender.

 ```python
 message = "Encrypt me, Please!!!";